 When I was first getting started in the real estate industry, I took a job as a property manager at a large corporation.
 Working in this role helped me to gain invaluable real estate experience, but I knew I wanted to transition from the real estate business side to the investing side of the real estate world.

-After several years as a property manager, I went to MIT and got an MBA degree.
+After several years as a property manager, I went to MIT and earned an MBA.
 Shortly after graduation, I found a way to get started in multi-family syndication, where my company purchases and manages deals, while raising capital from high net-worth individuals and family offices.

 Here are some of the top real estate investors that I look up to and what I have learned from each of them: